Matt Duffy Player Props: Royals vs. Mets

 - Duffy is hitting .273 with six doubles, a home run and eight walks.

-- He has homered in one of 52 games, and in 0.7% of his plate appearances.
+- He has gone deep in one of 53 games, and in 0.7% of his plate appearances.

-- In seven games this season, Duffy has picked up an RBI, with more than one RBI once.
+- Duffy has driven in a run in seven games this season (13.2%), including one multiple-RBI game.

-- In 10 of 52 games this year, he has scored, including multiple runs once.
+- He has scored at least one run 10 times this season (18.9%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.